-At first, we'll visit the East Garden of the Imperial Palace.(Monday and Friday are closed.
+We'll visit the East Garden of the Imperial Palace.(Monday and Friday are closed.
 Instead, we will visit Nijyubashi bridge of the Imperial Palace) We will visit two main spots such as the main tower of the former Edo castle and the Ninomaru Garden.
 Many kinds of seasonal flowers and plants are planted.
 You can enjoy the scenery all year around.
 It's very a beautiful Japanese garden.

 Next, we'll go to Asakusa.
 It remains the old atmosphere of the Edo era and it's a very vivid town.
 On the way to Sensoji temple, we can enjoy shopping at Nakamise shopping street.
 It's very fun to see so many kinds of traditional crafts, sweets and souvenirs.
 Sweets like a small pancake stuffed with red bean paste, deep-fried buns stuffed with different kinds of pastes and rice crackers are famous in Asakusa.
-Asakusa district has many different facets.
-In this tour, I will also take you to Kappabashi street which is famous for kitchenware, Japanese Knives and food samples.
-On the way to Kappabashi street, we can see many local popular spots in Asakusa and residential area as well.

 There are many kinds of restaurants such as Tempura, Soba, Udon, Tonkatsu, Okonomiyaki (Japanese pancake), Sukiyaki, grilled eel rice bowl, Sushi, Hamburg, pasta, and so on.
 If you'd like to eat at a local tavern in the Hoppy street, definitely it is better to have a tour guide with you.
 Let's eat your favorite authentic Japanese food in Asakusa!